-To learn more about the interconnected work we do at Grace Recovery and Emerge Recovery, visit our Resources page.
+To learn more about the interconnected work we do at Grace Recovery TX and Emerge Recovery TX, visit our Resources page.

 Setting Goals With a Case Manager

-Our approach to case management in recovery focuses on your development as a person in sobriety with skills and goals that support healthy behaviors and thought patterns for lifelong recovery.
-With your case manager at Grace Recovery TX, you will develop six of your own business-related goals to support your personal growth as you find joy and excitement in the life you are building for yourself.
+With a case manager at Grace Recovery TX, clients will develop six of their own business-related goals to support personal growth as they find joy and excitement in building a new life for themselves.

 Some examples of business-related goals include: